Reduce, Reuse, Recycle

 - Reducing waste and recycling can have important consequences for the environment.

 - In countries where consumer goods are in short supply, people learn to do more with less.

 - How does a lack of consumer goods affect the lives of people?

 - Why are recycling and reducing waste important?

 Content Standard F: Science in Personal and Social Perspectives

-- If your class is interested in a student service-learning project, Coverdell World Wise Schools has a full student service-learning unit available.
+- If your class is interested in a student service-learning project, the Paul D. Coverdell World Wise Schools program has a full student service-learning unit available.

 - Social studies classes may be interested in learning more about Romania's history and culture.
 The U.S. Department of State has a fact sheet about Romania.
 The Embassy of Romania has a website that contains information on Romanian geography, art, and culture.

 - Language arts teachers could use Porzucki's letter as a model for teaching writing.
 Have students identify sentences in which Porzucki uses examples to make the point that many items we ordinarily throw away can be re-used.
 Ask students to write a main point, or thesis, and then to provide sufficient examples, either brief or extended, to illustrate or prove their point.

 - Art teachers can use this essay as a starting point for making a poster on recycling.